MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 }
 ```

-This command uses the `Invoke-WebRequest` cmdlet to retrieve the web page content of an msdn page.

-The first command retrieves the page and saves the response object in a variable.
+The first command retrieves the page and saves the response object in the `$Response` variable.

 The second command creates a `StreamWriter` to use to write the response content to a file.
 The
 **Encoding** property of the response object is used to set the encoding for the file.

 The final few commands write the **Content** property to the file then disposes the `StreamWriter`.

-Note that the **Encoding** property is null if the web request does not return text content.
+Note that the **Encoding** property is null if the web request doesn't return text content.

 ### Example 5: Submit a multipart/form-data file

+This example uses the `Invoke-WebRequest` cmdlet upload a file as a `multipart/form-data`
+submission.
+The file `c:\document.txt` is submitted as the form field `document` with the
+`Content-Type` of `text/plain`.

 ```powershell
 $FilePath = 'c:\document.txt'